IIIA-KO/Vendoria/README.md

   - The `receipt.properties` file contains English localization keys, while `receipt_uk.properties` provides Ukrainian localization.
 The relevant code for generating localized receipts can be found in [ReceiptService.java](bff-service/src/main/java/com/vendoria/receipt/ReceiptService.java).

   - The receipt page template (`receipt.html`) utilizes Thymeleaf to dynamically display localized content based on the user's selected language.
 This allows users to interact with the application in their preferred language, improving accessibility and user satisfaction.
 The template can be found at [receipt.html](bff-service/src/main/resources/templates/receipt.html).

+### 4. Java Collection Framework

+- **HashMap**: Used in the `ProductRepository` to cache products by their IDs.
+This allows for quick access to products, reducing lookup time.
+When a product is requested, it first checks the cache, and if the product is found, it is returned from the cache, improving performance.
+If the product is not found in the cache, it is loaded from the database and added to the cache for future use.
+[ProductRepository.java](api-service/src/main/java/com/vendoria/product/persistence/ProductRepository.java)

+- **ArrayList**: Used in classes like `OrderItemService` to store lists of order items.
+This allows for dynamic resizing of the list and easy addition or removal of elements.
+[OrderItemService.java](api-service/src/main/java/com/vendoria/order/service/OrderItemService.java)

+- **Stream API**: Utilized in various parts of the project for processing collections, such as filtering available products, converting lists of objects to DTOs, and other collection operations.
+[ProductDtoMapper.java](api-service/src/main/java/com/vendoria/product/mapper/ProductDtoMapper.java)

+- **Optional**: Used for handling potential missing values, which helps avoid `NullPointerException` and makes the code safer.
+[OrderItemRepository.java](api-service/src/main/java/com/vendoria/order/persistence/OrderItemRepository.java)

 ### 5. Exception Handling